larseggert/bcp45bis/draft-eggert-bcp45bis.md

 started on the IETF discussion list for which such a venue does exist, they should be continued at that other venue as soon as this is pointed out.

-When no dedicated mailing list exists, it may be preferable to request the creation of one {{NON-WG-LISTS}} and announce the availability of the new list on the IETF discussion list and on other related lists, such as area lists.
+When no dedicated mailing list exists for a topic, it may be preferable to request the creation of one {{NON-WG-LISTS}} and announce the availability of the new list on the IETF discussion list and on other related lists, such as area lists, rather than discussing that topic on the IETF discussion list.

 Appropriate postings to the IETF discussion list include: